edgeimpulse/expert-projects/predictive-maintenance-with-sound.md

 ![](.gitbook/assets/predictive-maintenance-with-sound/deployment.png)

-## Code

-The entire assets for this project are given in this [GitHub repository](https://github.com/CodersCafeTech/Predictive-Maintenance-With-Sound).

 ## Final Product

 Nano 33 BLE Sense along with an LED is enclosed in a 3D printed case, which is our final product.
 The device is capable of identifying acoustic anomalies in a machine and alerts the user using the alert LED.